Last updated on June 12, 2021

 A range extender (sometimes called a repeater) is a wireless networking device that allows for a wireless local area network (WLAN) coverage area to be expanded beyond its normal range.
-These devices, that usually plug-into the wall, take a signal from an existing wireless router or access point (AP) and transmits that signal farther than the original device was capable of doing.
-With today’s devices being more reliant of a strong wireless signal, these devices help ensure total cover throughout your home.
+These devices, which usually plug into the wall, take a signal from an existing wireless router or access point (AP) and transmits that signal farther than the original device was capable of doing.
+With today’s devices being more reliant on a strong wireless signal, these devices help ensure total cover throughout your home.

 So how do they work?

 A range extender will receive a signal from a router and then send that same signal to the devices that are connected to it.
 Range Extenders can only communicate one way at a time, either receiving from the router then transmitting to the device or vice versa.

 This one-way communication is the leading cause of complaints about range extenders; “my connection is slow”.
 The network speeds are affected because the connected device has to wait to receive or transmit with the network based on which way the range extender is using its radios.